vvanwedd/heritagevisualisation/source/pixelplusviewer.rst

 Pixel + provides @ :ref:`examples:Examples` a number of datasets of various heritage artifacts enabeling to explore the functionalities of the viewer.

-In order to explore the datasets the pixel+ viewer offers various :ref:`visualstyles:Visual styles`.
+To explore the datasets the pixel+ viewer offers various :ref:`visualstyles:Visual styles`.